NEWS

 Mari Urbain, a 56-year-old Caracas native, lost a family member who was killed in a protest in 2016.
 It was the last straw to decide to emigrate.
 From exile, she has remained involved in politics.
 Now, she will travel from Belgium.
 "María Corina has been our iron lady, our inspiration and strength to fight to see Venezuela free," she states.
 Although Mari had to use a month's minimum wage and postpone a vacation in Madrid, she does not see Oslo as a sacrifice but as "an opportunity".

-Erika, a 52-year-old Venezuelan -14 of them lived in Norway-, will be waiting for all these travelers.
-She is the president of the Norwegian Venezuelan Justice Alliance (NorVen), an association that started as cultural but inevitably turned towards politics.
+All of these travelers will be welcomed by members of the Norwegian Venezuelan Justice Alliance (NorVen).
+"We are a non-profit NGO with no political affiliations, registered in Norway, that advocates for human rights, democracy, and freedom in Venezuela," explains Venezuelan Sonia Zapata, president of the organization.
 "In Norway, they did not know our flag.
 They did not really know the situation.
 But since the day they named María Corina a Nobel laureate, there has been constant talk not only about her but about the dictatorship.
-Finally, the whole problem of Venezuela is known," she applauds.
-Erika considers herself "the host" and has organized an agenda to celebrate the Peace Week with her compatriots.
-The highlighted activity is the Torchlight March, which pays tribute to the prize winner every year.
+Finally, the whole problem of Venezuela is known," applauds Erika, a member of NorVen, the NGO that has organized an agenda of activities to celebrate with their compatriots.
+The highlight is the Torchlight March, which each year pays tribute to the prize winner.

 There is no certainty that Machado will receive the award in person this Wednesday.
 But that will not discourage the Venezuelans.
 "I trust that she knows what she has to do.
 Her judgment above all, because she has shown that she is not just brilliant but beyond.
 Of course, I want her to come and hear her speech," Erika concludes with her greatest wish.